biomaglab/biomaglab.github.io/content/en/authors/joca/_index.md

     url: 'https://www5.usp.br/'

 # Short bio (displayed in user profile at end of posts)
-bio: I'm an undergraduate student in Medical Physics and am engaged in a Scientific Initiation program at the University of São Paulo (USP).
+bio:  I’m an undergraduate student in Medical Physics and am engaged in a Scientific Initiation program at the University of São Paulo (USP).
+My research and projects focus on the areas of biomagnetism, with a particular emphasis on the study of the transcranial magnetic stimulation focused on the characterization of a eletric field by the coils used on this technique.
+Scientific Initiation program at the University of São Paulo (USP).
 My research and projects focus on the areas of biomagnetism, with a particular emphasis on the study of the Adult and Fetal Magnetocardiography System based on Optical Pumping Magnetometers.

 interests:
   - Transcranial Magnetic Stimulation
   - Biomagnetism
-  - Optical Pumping Magnetometers

 education:
   courses:

     - course: Undergraduate in Medical Physics
       institution: University of São Paulo
-      year: 2025
+      year: 2027

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons